Sv443-Network/UserUtils/docs.md

 ```
 A class that debounces function calls to prevent them from being executed too often.
 The debouncer will wait for the specified timeout between calls before executing the registered listener functions.
-This is especially useful when dealing with events that fire every frame, like "scroll", "resize", "mousemove", etc.
+This is especially useful when dealing with events that fire rapidly, like "scroll", "resize", "mousemove", etc.

 If creating a whole class is too much overhead for your use case, you can also use the standalone function [`debounce()`](#debounce).
 It works similarly to other debounce implementations like Lodash's `_.debounce()`.